-Depending on which of these issues are the priority in the evaluation of a particular project, but also depending on the feasibility of obtaining relevant data, different models (designs) of impact evaluation are used along with appropriate data collection methods.
+Depending on which of these issues is a priority in the evaluation of a particular project, but also depending on the feasibility of obtaining relevant data, different models (design) of impact evaluation are used along with data collection methods adapted to them.

 Table 1.
-Designs of impact evaluation.
-(Selected from Woodhouse, E., de Lange, E., Milner-Gulland,E.J.
+Different design approaches for impact evaluation.

+Source: Emily Woodhouse, Emiel de Lange, Eleanor J Milner-Gulland.
 Evaluating the impacts of conservation interventions on human well-being: Guidance for practitioners.
-International Institute for Envronment and Development, London 2016)

-Experimental and quasi-experimental evaluation designs are used to determine what portion of the observed change can be attributed to the project activities.
-The measure of the impact of project activities is the difference between the measurement of the indicator before and after the end of the project in the group of its recipients (change in the test group, participating in project activities) but taking into account also the impact of non-project factors.
+Experimental and quasi-experimental evaluation designs are used to determine what portion of the intended change in a project can be attributed to the project activities (net impact).
+The measure of the impact of project activities is the difference between the measurement of the indicator before and after the end of the project in the group of its recipients (change in the test group, participating in project activities) after adjusting it for the impact of non-project factors.
 The impact of non-project factors is estimated on the basis of measuring the change of outcome indicator in a group of people who did not participate in the project and are as similar as possible to the project recipients.